-Complaints can be made anonymously however this does limit our ability to look into the issues raised and provide you with a response.
+Complaints can be made anonymously, however please understand that this can limit our ability to look into the issues raised and provide you with a response.

 How we handle complaints

-All complainants will be treated with courtesy and respect.
-We will ensure that the person handling the complaint is not the staff member whose conduct or service is being complained about.
+We treat all complainants with courtesy and respect.
+We will ensure that the person handling the written or escalated complaint is not the staff member whose conduct or service is being complained about.
 If a complaint about our decision is internally reviewed, the review will be conducted a person who was not the original decision maker.